-NOTE 102 Attention is drawn to the fact that
+NOTE 101 Attention is drawn to the fact that

-- for appliances intended to be used in vehicles or on board ships or aircraft, additional requirements may be necessary; - in many countries additional requirements are specified by the national health authorities, the national authorities responsible for the protection of labour and similar authorities.
+- for appliances intended to be used in vehicles or on board ships or aircraft, additional requirements may be necessary; - in many countries additional requirements are specified by the national health authorities, the national authorities responsible for the protection of labour and similar authorities; - additional requirements for pressure vessels may be specified by the national authorities responsible for the safety of pressure vessels.

-NOTE 103 This standard does not apply to
+NOTE 102 This standard does not apply to

-- battery-operated clocks; - appliances intended exclusively for industrial purposes; - appliances intended to be used in locations where special conditions prevail, such as the presence of a corrosive or explosive atmosphere (dust, vapour or gas); - clocks having other functions, whether or not in combination with time indication, such as master control clocks and timers for cooking ranges, washing machines and similar appliances; - clocks for "clocking-in" purposes; - clocks incorporating electronic circuits only (IEC 60065).
+- ironers (IEC 60335-2-44); - appliances designed exclusively for industrial purposes; - appliances intended to be used in locations where special conditions prevail, such as the presence of a corrosive or explosive atmosphere (dust, vapour or gas).